 Wiseman states that his personality tests revealed that unlucky people are generally more worried and anxious than lucky people, and research has shown that anxiety disrupts people’s ability to notice the unexpected.

-All of these examples are magical thinking.
+However, all of these examples is magical thinking.
 This type of thinking has been passed down to us for generations.
 We need to stop this type of negative thinking and realize there aren’t any outside mystical forces at work against us.

-You can also read more about Wiseman’s book and his research HERE.
+You can also read more about Wiseman’s book and his research.

 This short video of Wiseman’s research will better explain his work and research.